boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 I will cause any of them who are still left alive to be killed in war by the onslaughts of their enemies,” says the Lord.

+### Jeremiah Complains about His Lot and The Lord Responds

 [10] I said,
 “Oh, mother, how I regret that you ever gave birth to me!
 I am always starting arguments and quarrels with the people of this land.